regzo2/VRCFaceTracking-Documentation/docs/source/ware/quest_pro.rst

 #.
 Create a .txt file named ``questProIP`` in the same directory as the ``VRCFaceTracking.exe`` and ``questProSensitivity.ini``.
    In the newly created file, enter ``127.0.0.1`` as the only text in the file and save the file.

-END SETUP.
+Setup Complete!.
 See :ref:`Startup Procedure` for use instructions.

 OpenXR Module Method
 ^^^^^^^^^^^^^^^^^^^^^